Power Rangers (comics)

 Power Rangers is a series of various comic books spun off from the Power Rangers television show.
 Each series was published by a different comic book publisher.

 Publication history

 Hamilton Comics (1994–1995)

 Hamilton Comics published two Mighty Morphin Power Rangers series, totaling ten issues altogether.

 A three issue Mighty Morphin Power Rangers Saga mini-series recapped stories from the TV series.
 Originally planned as six issues, it was abbreviated when the license moved to Marvel Comics.

-Marvel Comics (1995-1996)
+Marvel Comics (1995–1996)

 Marvel Comics published both comic book and photo comic adaptations of Mighty Morphin Power Rangers: The Movie.

 Two Mighty Morphin Power Rangers series were published concurrently.
-The first debuted October 1995 and ran for seven issues.
+The first series debuted October 1995 and ran for seven issues.
 The second, titled Mighty Morphin Power Rangers: Ninja Rangers/VR Troopers, was a flip book featuringVR Troopers on the other side; it debuted December 1995 and ran for five issues.

 The Power Rangers made a guest appearance in a one-shot Masked Rider comic book, also published by Marvel.